donald-macritchie/holiday-cottages/README.md

 ##### Homestead

-- The "Homestead" link within the "Cottages" dropdown menu will lead users to the Homestead Cottage page where they can gain view the cottageand its corrosponding information.
+- The "Homestead" link within the "Cottages" dropdown menu will lead users to the Homestead Cottage page where they can gain a view of the cottage and its corrosponding information.

 ![This is an image of the Homestead button in the navbar](./static/screenshots/navbar-homestead-button.png)

 ##### Marketview

-- The "Marketview" link within the "Cottages" dropdown menu will lead users to the Marketview Cottage page where they can gain view the cottageand its corrosponding information.
+- The "Marketview" link within the "Cottages" dropdown menu will lead users to the Marketview Cottage page where they can gain a view of the cottage and its corrosponding information.

 ![This is an image of the marketview button in the navbar](./static/screenshots/navbar-marketview-button.png)